coreruleset/website/content/blog/2024-09-03-meet-the-crs-team-max-the-kiwi-german-software-developer-from-the-swiss-alps.md

-#### *Max Leske is not a security expert, but nevertheless plays an important role in the CRS core team as a software developer.
+#### *Max Leske is not a security expert per se.
+And maybe that's exactly what makes him such an important CRS core team member.
 Max is perhaps the most global member of the team: after a brief detour to the other side of the globe, the Berlin native grew up in the Swiss mountains.
 In everything he does – and he does a lot – he attaches great importance to having fun.
 For him, the most important thing about the CRS project is the people.*

 {{< figure src="images/2024/08/Max_Leske_1.jpg" caption="Whether it's work or sports – he just wants to enjoy what he's doing: Max Leske aka theseion" >}}